Posts

 Image

 The Lake Volta, running from the Adome Bridge to Akosombo in the Eastern Region of Ghana, is the most-beautiful place I personally know of.
 This area is also illustrative of some of the contrasts you come across in this country.
 One one hand, you have these really exotic hotels and lodges.
 But nestled in-between are residential areas that leave something to be desired in terms of development.
 Aylos Bay Garden Restaurant & Lodge is an establishment I've been familiar with for years.
-I'm friends with one of the proprietors - Kwame aka "Papa Water" - and went to check him about a tourist site he more recently opened on nearby Atakwame Island, which he owns.
+I'm friends with one of the proprietors - Kwame Ayim, aka "Papa Water" - and went to check him about a tourist site he more recently opened on nearby Atakwame Island, which he owns.
 So this was more like a business than leisure trip.
 But still, I decided to snap a few pics overlooking the lake: You'll notice that none of those pictures are of the interior of the establishment.
-In the past, Kwame told me that I shouldn't film inside, out of respect for patrons' privacy....
+In the past, Kwame told me that I shouldn't film inside, out of respect for patrons' pri...

 Don't Be Afraid of Fraudsters in Ghana